Get two new free healthy recipes each week. Sign Up

 The cookies should look underdone when you remove them from the oven.
 Let the pan cool for at least ten minutes before handling the cookies, because they continue to firm up as they cool.

-To prevent the frosting from melting, make sure the cookies are no longer hot before adding any icing.
+To prevent the frosting from melting, make sure the cookies are no longer hot before adding any icing, sprinkles, or other toppings.

 Cut Out Vegan Sugar Cookie Recipe